gazzar/tmm_model/README.rst

 is Copyright (c) 2008-2014, Christoph Gohlke
 It was obtained from http://www.lfd.uci.edu/~gohlke/ in January 2014

+The file transformations.py is included under the terms of the modified BSD license and is Copyright (c) 2006-2015, Christoph Gohlke It was obtained from http://www.lfd.uci.edu/~gohlke/ in October 2015

 Notes:
 This code uses xraylib [1]
 [1] T. Schoonjans et al., Spectrochim.
 Acta B 66, 776 (2011),